-- Chronic Instability: common in ankles, knees, and hips.
+- Chronic Instability: common in the ankles, knees, and hips.

 - Injuries: such as ligament tears, fractures, and tendonitis.